|

 thought?!
 With me, less is more, because I don't know the more, but Joe

 did know the more.
-Another Glyn Johns production, cut as live album in the
+Another Glyn Johns production, cut as live album in

-Phil Collins bassist)...
+and Phil Collins bassist)...

-Gosh, they're no slouches
+they're no slouches are they?!

 No and I am

 not in that league.
-Joe phoned me up and I said to him, do you know what I
+Joe phoned me up and I said to him, do you know what

-do?
+I do?
 And he said 'yeah' but I said I couldn't see myself fitting in.
 He

 sent me something to listen to and it was tough.
-Other guitar players were
+Other guitar players

-up there....
+camouflage going up there....

 Joe is a